Course reserves for instructors

 - Links to articles or e-books licensed for use by the Concordia University Library

-- Library books, videos, audios, etc. (please allow 6-8 weeks when the item you want for your course has to be ordered)
+- Books from the Library's collection (please allow 6-8 weeks when the item you want for your course has to be ordered)

 Please note that material exceeding the copyright guidelines below will require copyright clearance.